-If you ever him he say, “I can’t wait to tell her this!” you might want to put your foot down.
+If you ever hear him say, “I can’t wait to tell her this!” you might want to put your foot down.
 While it’s never a good feeling to confront someone who is emotionally cheating on you, it’s easier to do it now before anything happens.

 Talk about your concerns and make sure the conversation doesn’t turn into a “trust” issue.
-Of course you can’t trust him – he won’t stop talking about her!
+Of course, you can’t trust him – he won’t stop talking about her!

 7) He’s started talking about when he was single.

-He’ll make mention of times when he was out with friends, or “in the old days” or talk about times before you met him, when he was young and free.
+He’ll make mention of times when he was out with friends, or “in the old days” or talk about times before you met him when he was young and free.

 Those are all real red flags and you’ll want to pay attention to what he’s doing when he’s not with you to make sure his intentions are true.

 8) He cleans up before going out to see her.